hieronx/recreio-js/README.md

 --------

 In the Recreio Developer Center, you create leaderboards, specifiying:
-- Public or Group leaderboard
+- Public, Group or Personal leaderboard
 - Descending or Ascending sorting order

 ```js